function61/varasto/docs/install/linux-docker.md

 We have two Docker start examples available:

 - Direct `$ docker run ...` command
-- Docker compose file
+- Docker Compose file
 	* If you're not familiar with this, you might want to start with the run command.
-You can switch to using the compose file later if you want.
+You can switch to using the Compose file later if you want.

 Start Varasto